evermeer/AlamofireOauth2/README.md

 and you are ready to go!

 ## How to use the AlamofireOauth
-Below is the sample code for a simple call to the WorPress API while authenticating using OAuth2
+Below is the sample code for a simple call to the WordPress API while authenticating using OAuth2

 ```Swift